 1. Hold a campus or grade-level door decorating contest.

-Many campuses hold a door decorating contest in honor of Red Ribbon Week.
+If you're a planner, you might be looking for Red Ribbon Week ideas for the entire month.
+In that case, many campuses hold a door decorating contest in honor of Red Ribbon Week.
 Classes can get creative and share the message of saying no to drugs in a fun way.

 You can even enter your door into the National Red Ribbon Photo Contest for a chance to win some pretty amazing prizes.